LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ### Reaction time

+Over all correct responses, median reaction time for each subject ranged from 434 ms to 692 ms after the onset of the target letter.
-Box-and-swarm plots showing quartile and individual reaction time values are shown in Figure \ref{fig-rev-rt}.
+Box-and-swarm plots showing quartile and individual differences in reaction time values between experimental conditions are shown in Figure \ref{fig-rev-rt}.
 The statistical model indicated a significant main effects of attentional condition, reverberation, and talker gender mismatch.
-Faster response times were seen for targets in maintain-attention trials (9 ms faster on average), anechoic trials (13 ms), and trials with mismatched talker gender (25 ms).
+Faster response times were seen for targets in maintain-attention trials (9 ms faster on average, _F_(1, 5868.1)=4.45, _p_=0.035), anechoic trials (13 ms faster, _F_(1, 5868.1)=9.35, _p_=0.002), and trials with mismatched talker gender (25 ms faster, _F_(1, 5868.2)=35.74, _p_<0.001).
 The model showed no significant interactions in reaction time among these trial parameters.

 ![(Color online) Box-and-swarm plots of between-condition differences in reaction time for Experiment 1.
 Boxes show first & third quartiles and median values; individual data points correspond to each listener; asterisks indicate comparisons with corresponding coefficients in the statistical model that were significantly different from zero.  (a) Main effects of attention (faster reaction time in maintain than switch trials), reverberation (faster reaction time in anechoic than reverberant trials), and talker gender (mis)match (faster reaction time in trials with trials with different-gendered target and masker talkers).  (b) Two-way interactions (no statistically significant differences).  (c) Three-way interaction (no statistically significant difference).  * = _p_<0.05; ** = _p_<0.01; *** = _p_<0.001; MM = matching talker genders; MF = mismatched talker genders.\label{fig-rev-rt}](fig-beh-rev-rt.eps)